AndreiB137/Diffusion_Vision_Transformer-Implementation/README.md

 One of the first papers to suggest improvements to DDPM is [IDDPM](https://arxiv.org/pdf/2102.09672).
 These modifications are very natural, in the sense they represent a first glance approach on what would you consider to test to check whether the improvements are notable.
 First of all, they found that changing $T$ from 1000 to 4000 gave a slight decrease in the loss across all tests.
 Next, they propose not to fix the variance, but to parametrize it with a neural network.
 Since the ELBO defined previously doesen't train the variance (it is constant), they add a new ELBO term that stops gradients for the mean, but trains only the parametrized variance.
 This new term is also scaled by a very small constant for the model to prioritize the first ELBO.
 Secondly, they change the linear schedule to a cosine schedule.
 This gives less noise in the final steps (Figure 1), making it easier for the network to learn because the image destruction is slower.

-### Schedulers
+### Schedules

 I don't want to insist on the cosine schedule because we are going to generalize and extend the idea to a family of specific schedulers.
 In particular, the one that achieves best scores if the Laplace scheduler.
 Everything in this sub-section is following the results in the original [paper](https://arxiv.org/pdf/2407.03297).
-In ["Scheduler_notes"](https://github.com/AndreiB137/Diffusion_Vision_Transformer-Implementation/blob/main/Noise_schedule_notes.pdf)
+In ["Scheduler_notes"](https://github.com/AndreiB137/Diffusion_Vision_Transformer-Implementation/blob/main/Noise_schedule_notes.pdf) we see that using an arbitrary noise schedule, there is a new term in the ELBO (or variational lower bound) that multiplies the previous inside the expectation.
+This new term behaves to give a relative weight to training at step t, but at the same time a probability distribution over the steps, so that other are prioritized (for example noisy samples at the first steps might have a higher probability).
+In Figure 2, there is a comparison between Laplace and other noise schedules, showing a roughly 40% improvement over the cosine.
+It is notable to say that in the paper there were only a few noise schedules considered, and there is an open question about others.
+Even so, a 40% boost only from only modifying the SNR is substantial.

+### Fast sampling with non-Markovian distributions

+## Introduction to DiffiT

+### Overview of the model

+### Implementation

+## Acknowledgements

 ## Citation